 - Use the API GraphiQL interface in the Console to make a request and send the session variables as request headers

 X-Hasura-Rolekey, with its value as the name of the role you've defined rules for).
 The data in the response will be restricted as per your configuration.

-Additional access controls and API limits like maximum query depth can be found in Hasura Cloud.
+Additional access controls and API limits like maximum query depth are available in Hasura Cloud and Enterprise.
 See more at API limits with Hasura Cloud.